 - Collaborate with the staff in the TLC to create a plan of work and identify the appropriate technical experts.
 Planning meetings are required for all recipients and should be scheduled with the TLC upon notification of the award.
 The Teaching and Learning Collaborative provides the appropriate instructional design support.

 - Attend meetings with other grant recipients to share findings and explore pedagogical and scholarly challenges.
 A schedule of meetings will be arranged among participants in the summer and fall.

 - Implement their enhancement in a course to be taught during the 2017-2018 academic year.

 - Report back (in any format, including written, video, or creative technology-enhanced format) on change in student learning due to the course design and/or technology use.
-The report should be sent to Catherine Ross in the TLC by January 2017/ May 2018 [the end of the semester in which it is taught].
+The report should be sent to email@example.com by January 2018/ May 2019 [the end of the semester in which it is taught].
 The report should address the questions:

 -How does the design change impact teaching and the learning?